BMW i3 (NA0)

-The BMW i3 (NA0) is a battery electric compact executive car manufactured by BMW.
 It is part of the eighth generation of the BMW 3 Series range, along with the internal combustion engine variants - the BMW G50 (sedan) and BMW G51 (wagon, marketed as 'Touring').
-It was teased during the launch event of the BMW iX3 (NA5), revealing its official name and expected launch date of 2026.
+It was teased during the launch event of the BMW iX3 (NA5), revealing its official name and launched on 18 March 2026.
+Sales will start in the third quarter of 2026.